nguyenvukhang/kitty2/docs/faq.rst

-Displaying images while inside programs such as nvim or ranger may not work depending on whether those programs have adopted support for the :ref:`unicode placeholders <graphics_unicode_placeholders>` workaround that kitty created for tmux refusing to support images.
+Displaying images while inside programs such as nvim or ranger may not work depending on whether those programs have adopted support for the :ref:`unicode placeholders <graphics_unicode_placeholders>` workaround that alatty created for tmux refusing to support images.

-If you use any of the advanced features that kitty has innovated, such as :doc:`styled underlines </underlines>`, :doc:`desktop notifications
+If you use any of the advanced features that alatty has innovated, such as :doc:`styled underlines </underlines>`, :doc:`desktop notifications
 </desktop-notifications>`, :doc:`extended keyboard support
 </keyboard-protocol>`, :doc:`file transfer </kittens/transfer>`, :doc:`the ssh